 Many industries now encourage their employees to engage in life-long learning and make meaningful personal connections.
 Grad school allows you to do both simultaneously.
 Professors are leaders in their field, and many of your classmates may one day be your work mates.
-Grad school allows you to forge lifelong connections with others while allowing you to enhance and hone pre-existing workplace skills.
+Grad school allows you to network lifelong connections with others while allowing you to enhance and hone pre-existing workplace skills.

 In today’s increasingly competitive job market, getting a graduate degree will put you way ahead of the competition.
 You may add to your overall debt by going to grad school, but with a higher earning potential you will also be able to clear all your loans faster.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!